binaryphile/binaryphile.github.io/_posts/2018-08-31-approach-bash-like-a-developer-part-18-word-splitting.md

 rather should be split into separate words before invoking the resulting command.

-For example, consider the assignment `myfiles="file1.txt file2.txt"`.
+For example, consider the assignment *myfiles="file1.txt file2.txt"*.
 The following command copies both files into another directory:

 {% highlight bash %}
+# note that this cannot work with filenames with spaces!
 cp $myfiles target_dir/
 {% endhighlight %}